zephyrproject-rtos/zephyr/doc/reference/kernel/other/polling.rst

 :c:macro:`K_FOREVER` to either not wait or wait until an event condition is satisfied and not sooner.

-Only one thread can poll on a semaphore or a FIFO at a time.
-If a second thread tries to poll on the same semaphore or FIFO, :c:func:`k_poll` immediately returns with the return value -:c:macro:`EADDRINUSE`.
-In that case, if other conditions passed to :c:func:`k_poll` were met, their state will be set in the corresponding poll event.
+A list of pollers is offered on each semaphore or FIFO and as many events can wait in it as the app wants.
+Notice that the waiters will be served in first-come-first-serve order, not in priority order.

 In case of success, :c:func:`k_poll` returns 0.
 If it times out, it returns -:c:macro:`EAGAIN`.